QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/swing/index.md

 #### Action listener

-A listener to react when a button is pressed.
+This listener is called when a button is pressed.

 ```java
 // public class MyActionListener implements ActionListener